 As part of the W.E.A.
-Greening Wingrove Project, an annual spending pot of approximately £40,000 was set aside for each year of the project, to fund innovative projects which contribute to one or more on the project’s key aims.
+Greening Wingrove Project, an annual spending pot of approximately £40,000 was set aside for each year of the project, to fund innovative projects which contributed to one or more of the project’s key aims.

-The Community Innovation Fund has been available to local community groups and organisations who have ideas about how they can help the W.E.A.
+The Community Innovation Fund was available to local community groups and organisations who had ideas about how they could help the W.E.A.
 Greening Wingrove Project meet its objectives of raising awareness of environmental issues and supporting local people to make changes to their everyday activities to reduce their impact on the environment.

-The Community Innovation Fund funded those ideas which best met the project’s objectives, but the final decisions about which projects benefit from the fund are made by Wingrove residents.
+The Community Innovation Fund funded those ideas which best met the project’s objectives, but the final decisions about which projects benefited were made by Wingrove residents.